nikclayton/ob-sql-mode/README.md

 confirmation every time you evaluate a code block
 (see
 [Code evaluation and security issues](http://orgmode.org/manual/Code-evaluation-security.html) for details).
-To disable this for `ob-sql-mode` blocks you can add enter and evaluate the following.
+To disable this for `ob-sql-mode` blocks you can enter and evaluate the following.

 ``` lisp